 Image resolution is a measure of how much detail a digital image can hold: the greater the resolution, the greater the level of detail.
-Resolution can be specified as the number of pixelcolumns (width) by the number of pixel-rows (height), for example, 1024 × 768.
+Resolution can be specified as the number of pixel-columns (width) by the number of pixel-rows (height), e.g.,1024×768.